martinjackson/simple-widgets/docs/MenuBar.md

 The sw-NavBar.css controls the main horizontal or vertical bar across the top of the screen.
 The only items that should be changed are the colors and the box shadow, along with the following CSS variables for vertical menus:

-1. --menu_width: the width of the menu and submenus.
+1. --sw-menu_width: the width of the menu and submenus.
-2. --menu_height: the height of the main menu.
+2. --sw-menu_height: the height of the main menu.
-3. --menu_vertical_margin_left: the left margin spacing where the next vertical submenu begins.
+3. --sw-menu_vertical_margin_left: the left margin spacing where the next vertical submenu begins.
 This needs to be less than the menu_width.
-4. --menu_horizontal_margin_left: the left margin spacing where the next submenu is next to the current menu.
+4. --sw-menu_horizontal_margin_left: the left margin spacing where the next submenu is next to the current menu.
 This should be the same as the menu_width.
-5. --margin_top: the margin at the top of the main menu.
+5. --sw-margin_top: the margin at the top of the main menu.
-6. --menu_vertical_pad_top: the amount of padding at the top of the vertical main menu, so that it is below the three menu bars.
+6. --sw-menu_vertical_pad_top: the amount of padding at the top of the vertical main menu, so that it is below the three menu bars.
-7. --menu_vertical_pad_top_always: the amount of padding at the top of the main menu.
+7. --sw-menu_vertical_pad_top_always: the amount of padding at the top of the main menu.
 This is used if the open type is always.
-8. --menu_vertical_pad_left: the padding for the text on the left of vertical menu.
+8. --sw-menu_vertical_pad_left: the padding for the text on the left of vertical menu.
-9. --menu_horizontal_pad_left: the amount of padding at the left of the horizontal main menu, so that it is right of the three menu bars.
+9. --sw-menu_horizontal_pad_left: the amount of padding at the left of the horizontal main menu, so that it is right of the three menu bars.
-10. --horiz_menu_width: the width of the horizontal menu.
+10. --sw-horiz_menu_width: the width of the horizontal menu.
-11. --horizontal_width: the initial horizontal width for the open slide option.
+11. --sw-horizontal_width: the initial horizontal width for the open slide option.
-12. --slide_time: the time it takes to do the animation for sliding of the menu.
+12. --sw-slide_time: the time it takes to do the animation for sliding of the menu.
+13. --sw-menu_additional: used to add extra spacing so that the page will clear the vertical menu.

+**CSS Classes needed to make the format to work:**

+1.  ***nav-menu_horiz_22*** = this is for horizontal menus.
+This indicates that the position is absolute and top is 22% (combination of the header (12%) and the menu (10%)).
+This is need in the horizontal menus, ***except*** for:
+        - header is float and menu is float
+        - no header and menu is float

+2.  **nav-menu_horiz_10** = this is for horizontal menus without a header.
+This indicates that the position is absolute and top is 10% (menu is 10%)).
+This is need in the horizontal menus, for no header with a menu of fixed.

+3.  **nav-menu_vert_250_12** = this is for vertical menus.
+This indicates that the position is absolute, left is 16em (250px) (for the vertical menu), and top is 12% (for the header (12%)).
+This is need in the verical menus, ***except*** for:
+        - header is float and menu is float
+        - no header and menu is float

+4.  **nav-menu_vert_250_0** = this is for vertical menus without a header.
+This indicates that the position is absolute, left is left is 16em (250px) (for the vertical menu) and top is 0% (since there is no header)).
+This is need in the horizontal menus, for no header with a menu of fixed.

 Other styling features may also be added.